PierreLouisLetoquart/minicss/README.md

-> Ultra beta version (e.g. simple POC of the algo)

 # CSS Minifier

 CSS Minifier is a simple Rust program that takes a CSS file as input and minifies it.